-The SNAPLOCK resists 14 kN without incurring damage even with open gate - this is more than four times as much as the hitherto common steel karabiners can bear.
+The SNAPLOCK resists 14 kN without incurring damage even with open gate - this is more than four times as much as the hitherto common steel carabiners can bear.
 It is thus unproblematic should the SNAPLOCK once be loaded with open gate.
 Also the breaking load of at least 30 kN with closed gate is a new top mark.
-Using SNAPLOCK karabiners with only 76 g per piece instead of steel karabiners, a weight reduction at the harness of about 150 g is achieved.
+Using SNAPLOCK carabiners with only 76 g per piece instead of steel carabiners, a weight reduction at the harness of about 150 g is achieved.

 Suitable not only for 25 mm webbings

-At harnesses with tight loops, the SNAPLOCK is mounted via the gate side of the karabiner (see mounting directions for harnesses with a webbing width of 44 mm).
+At harnesses with tight loops, the SNAPLOCK is mounted via the gate side of the carabiner (see mounting directions for harnesses with a webbing width of 44 mm).

 The single twistlock is easy to operate as the gate does not need to be pushed down to be opened.
 As both parts of the SNAPLOCK's locking hook are closed, the paraglider webbings do not get caught whilst hooking in and out.

 By means of its prominent nose, the SNAPLOCK can be mounted at the harness in such a way that a sidewise turning of the carabiner is reliably prevented.
 Additionally, there is the possibility for harness manufacturers to attach back straps above the nose.
 The back support can thus be drastically improved.